SophieDufrane/PP3_Satisfaction_Survey/README.md

 ![BeforeRefactoring](media/repetition_ex2.png)

-  - *After Refactoring*: I created 2 generic functions to handle the display of the title, and separatly the display of the options.
-These functions can be reused across different sections independently.
+  - *After Refactoring*: I created two generic functions to separately handle the display of the title and the display of the options for each Menu.
+Next, I applied the same approach to how each function handled user input and called the next action.
+These functions are now reusable across different sections independently.

 ![AfterRefactoring](media/repetition_after_ex2.png)

 ### PEP8 validation